paitiewfrance/paitiewfrance.github.io/tour-pays-de-la-loire/castles-of-the-loire-valley.md

 ### วันที่1: Paris - Angers
 Arrive at CDG Airport, Take a train to Angers.
-DInner and night at Anger.
+Dinner and night at Anger.

-### วันที่ 2:  Angers - The Château du Plessis-Bourré - The Château de Brissac
+### วันที่ 2:  Angers - The Château du Plessis-Bourré
 After breakfast, we will discover Angers, capital of Anjou.
 City of Art and History located on the edge of the River Maine, the city has a rich architectural heritage.
 We will start with the impressive castle of Anger.
 Built in the 13th century by Saint Louis, it was the main residence of the dukes of Anjou.
 Flanked by 17 towers, this magnificent fortress host the famous Apocalypse tapestry.
-Produced in the 14th century for duke Louis I of Anjou, this remarkable wall-hanging is the biggest medieval tapestry in the world today.
+Produced in the 14th century for duke Louis I of Anjou, the 103 meters long and 4.5 meters high wall-hanging is the biggest medieval tapestry in the world today.

 Besides the Tapestries museum, wander the the castle of king René, discover its charming terraced gardens and its panoramic view of the city and of the River Maine.

-Then, we will walk to the Saint-Maurice cathedral, a building of Anjou Gothic style and admire the beautiful ornately sculpted exterior and spacious Gothic interior illuminated by medieval stained-glass windows.
+Next, we will reach the Saint-Maurice cathedral, a Anjou Gothic style cathedral and admire the beautiful ornately sculpted exterior and spacious Gothic interior illuminated by medieval stained-glass windows.
+Stroll behind the cathedral, and discover the Adam's house, a magnificient timbered-framed residence dated from the 16th century and admire the surprising facades decorated with wooden carved characters.

-Next, we will drive to Écuillé to visit the Château du Plessis-Bourré.
-Built in the 15th century, Take the Chemin de Ronde, a walk around the ramparts
+Next, we will drive to north of Angers and visit the Château du Plessis-Bourré.
+Built in the 15th century,

 Dinner and night in Angers.

-### วันที่ 3: The Fontevraud abbey - Saumur
+### วันที่ 3: - The Château de Brissac-Quince - Saumur - The Fontevraud abbey
+After breakfast, we will start our day at The Château de Brissac-Quince.
+It is the hightest castle in France with it's 7 floors and its 204 rooms!

 ### วันที่ 4: The Château d'Ussé - The Château du Rivau - Chinon